-Gelato is the Italian word for ice cream, and made with a base of milk, cream and sugar with added fruit and nut purees or other flavorings.
+Gelato is the Italian word for ice cream and is made with a base of milk, cream, and sugar with added fruit and nut purees or other flavorings.
 It’s a dense and rich dessert with at least 3.5% butterfat as the standard.

 While there are many commercial gelato parlors in Rome, for the most delicious gelato go for the “artigianale”.

-For the best natural artigianale gelato, try these excellent gelaterias in Rome near some of the main attractions:
+For the best natural artigianale gelato, you may try these excellent gelaterias on our private Rome Tours when you are near some of the main attractions:

 * CREMERIA MONTEFORTE

 Located next to the Pantheon on Via della Rotonda, 22, Cremeria Monte Forte has been a local favorite for decades.
 You can’t beat the refreshing natural flavors of their gelato made with fresh ingredients and in-season fruits.